 When a woman is expecting a baby, both mother and child need special care before, during and after birth.
-Pregnancy and maternity care are focused on ensuring that the mother and child are healthy, reducing any risks during pregnancy, and having a safe delivery.
+Pregnancy and maternity care are focused on ensuring that the mother and child are healthy. reducing and risks during pregnancy. and having a safe delivery.

 Deciding to have a baby is one of the most important decisions in the life of a woman, as well as the family.
 There are many reasons why you will need the best doctors and medical care.
 An expectant mothers’ body is a whirlwind of hormonal and physical changes which requires careful monitoring and care at each stage, not forgetting the care and monitoring for the ‘little miracle’ rapidly growing inside.